yamori/pm2_logs/README.md

 # Inspecting Malicious Requests

 I recently stood up a crude web application and my logs were capturing various requests my public IP was attracting.
-I had seen some such requests before but finally decided it warranted a blog post, and you can read more here.
+I had seen some such requests before but finally decided it warranted a [blog post](https://matthewkindzerske.com/2021/06/28/10-malicious-requests-against-my-web-application/), and you can read more there.

 Otherwise, I'm posting this in a repository as a point of collaboration if any of my readers want to correct, inform, or expand.